 We hope this guidebook is helpful to understand how school will operate in our community.
-We ask for your patience and partnership.
+We ask for your patience and partnership as we look forward to opening school on September 8.

 Sincerely, Dr. Art Jarvis Superintendent

 Background/Timeline of Planning